ephread/inkgd/docs/source/advanced/performance.rst

 Alternatives to *inkgd*
 -----------------------

-If *inkgd* proves too slow for you needs, the only other option is to migrate to Godot Mono and use the official C# implementation through `godot-ink`_.
+If vanilla *inkgd* proves too slow for your needs, there are two options involving Godot Mono.

+1. use the (undocumented) compatibility layer of inkgd, that exposes the official C# implementation while keeping the same API;
+2. use the official C# implementation through `godot-ink`_.

 .. _`godot-ink`: https://github.com/paulloz/godot-ink